 All Compost Is Not Equal

+Not all compost is created equal—and your garden knows it.
 In today’s gardening world, “compost” is often used as a catch-all term for anything dark, crumbly, and sold in a bag.
 But don’t be fooled.
 Compost quality varies wildly—and using the wrong kind can quietly undermine your garden’s health and productivity.

 At Deep Roots Project, our innovative Transformative Gardening method is built on a simple truth: your soil is only as good as the microbial life within it.
 And the microbial life depends entirely on the quality of compost you use.